odea-project/qAlgorithms/report/report.md

 wrong results for almost all bins.
-Fixing this error, where the MOD is only determined in relation to the scan a point is in, would likely result in vastly increased calculation time due to requiring completely different data organisation.
+Fixing this error, where the MOD is only determined in relation to the scan a point is in, would likely result in vastly increased calculation time due to requiring completely different data organization.

 The verysleepy tool was used for performance profiling of the c++ implementation.
-Here, the majority of time (~30 - 60 s) is spent on reading the data from disk.
-This is, in part, due to the data structure being constructed and to a greater degree because the parsing is very inefficient.
+Here, the majority of the time (~30 - 60 s) is spent on reading the data from the disk.
+This is, due to the data structure being constructed and to a greater degree, because the parsing is very inefficient.
 No attempt to optimize this part of the program was made since it only exists as a debugging tool.
 Profiling showed most of the calculation time was spent on creating the